Jacinda Ardern: Family

 Ardern's husband is television presenter Clarke Gayford.
 The couple first met in 2012 when they were introduced by mutual friend Colin Mathura-Jeffree, a New Zealand television host and model, but they did not spend time together until Gayford contacted Ardern regarding a controversial Government Communications Security Bureau bill.
 Ardern and Gayford were living together when she became prime minister, and on 3 May 2019, it was reported that they were engaged to be married.
 The wedding was scheduled for January 2022, but was postponed due to highly transmissible COVID-19 Deltacron hybrid variant.
 On 14 May 2022, Ardern tested positive for COVID-19.
 Her partner, Gayford had tested positive for COVID-19 several days earlier on 8 May.
 On 13 January 2024 Ardern and Gayford married, at Craggy Range Winery near Havelock North in Hawke's Bay.

 On 19 January 2018, Ardern announced that she was expecting her first child in June, making her New Zealand's first prime minister to be pregnant in office.
 Ardern was admitted to Auckland City Hospital on 21 June 2018, and gave birth to a girl the same day, becoming only the second elected head of a nation's government to give birth while in office (after Benazir Bhutto in 1990).
 Her daughter's given names are Neve Te Aroha.
 Neve is an anglicised form of the Irish name Niamh, meaning 'bright'; Aroha is Māori for 'love', and Te Aroha is a rural town west of the Kaimai Range, near Ardern's former home town of Morrinsville.

-After growing rumours that Gayford was under police investigation for criminal offences, in 2018 both Ardern and the Police Commissioner Mike Bush took the unusual step of confirming that Gayford was not, and had not been, under any such investigations.